 An Example of Successful Supply Chain Management:

 The telecommunications FastTrac wanted lower insurance costs and better service.
-Through the Avetta Marketplace and our specialized relationships with over 100k suppliers, FastTrac connected with USA Telecom Insurance Providers.
+Through the Avetta Member Benefits and our specialized relationships with over 100k suppliers, FastTrac connected with USA Telecom Insurance Providers.
 The relationship and proven supply chain management strategies resulted in lower premiums and better solutions for FastTrac—saving the company $10k in insurance fees and streamlining their COI approval process.

 Avetta’s platform provides solutions to all these challenges.
 In fact, clients have reported a decline in onsite incidents using Avetta—all at a low costs and easy access to supplier information and certifications.